petercai/notes/eclipse/GEF/Graphical Editing Framework.md

 Edit parts have the methods **activate**() and **deactivate**() which are called when the edit part is added and removed.
 These methods provide the ideal place to add and remove model listeners.
 Add the following methods to EditPart so that it will receive notifications as the model changes.

+## Tools
+Typically, a GEF Editor has an associated palette of tools.
+When the user selects a tool, it becomes the active tool for that editor’s **EditDomain**.
+When the user interacts with the canvas, low-level user input passes from the **EditPartViewer** and **EditDomain** to the active tool.
+This tool is then responsible for turning the lower-level action into a request.
+Many different types of tools are used to facilitate user interaction with the displayed information, such as
+ - **SelectionTool**—translates mouse click and drag events into background selection, figure selection, and handle manipulation requests
+ - **CreationTool**—translates mouse click and drag events into requests to create new model elements
+- **DragEditPartsTracker**—translates mouse drag events into requests to move figures to a new location
+- **ConnectionDragCreationTool**—translates mouse click and drag events into connection creation requests

 ## GEF in an Eclipse Editor
 Per Editor Lifecycle, each editor is initialized with an editor input.
+With this editor, you can load and save graphs in your workspace.
+A tool palette is provided for selection,etc.

-Editors are typically built to modify some file type.
+**Editors** are typically built to modify some file type.
 But if the model is NOT stored in a workspace file and does not appear in the Package Explorer view.
-In the editor input class, the exists() method returns false indicating the the input is not from a workspace file, and the getPersistable() method returns null indicating that the model is not persisted in a workspace file.
+In the editor input class, the **exists**() <u>method returns false indicating the the input is not from a workspace file</u>, and the **getPersistable**() <u>method returns null indicating that the model is not persisted in a workspace file.</u>

 ###  Graphical Editor classes
 GEF provides three classes upon which editors can be built. **GraphicalEditor** is the superclass of both **GraphicalEditorWithPalette** and **GraphicalEditorWithFlyoutPalette** which, as their names suggest, implement extra methods which place a palette on the editor.
 If you do not need a palette in your editor, then extend GraphicalEditor rather than one of its subclasses.

 #### GraphicalEditor
 Some of the interesting methods provided by this superclass include:
-**createActions**()—Creates actions for this editor.
+ -**createActions**()—Creates actions for this editor.
 Subclasses should override this method to create and register actions with the ActionRegistry.
-**getCommandStack**()—Returns the command stack.
+- **getCommandStack**()—Returns the command stack.
-**getEditDomain**()—Returns the edit domain.
+- **getEditDomain**()—Returns the edit domain.
-**initializeGraphicalViewer**()—Override to set the contents of the GraphicalViewer after it has been created.
+- **initializeGraphicalViewer**()—Override to set the contents of the GraphicalViewer after it has been created.
-**setEditDomain**(DefaultEditDomain)—Sets the EditDomain for this EditorPart.
+- **setEditDomain**(DefaultEditDomain)—Sets the EditDomain for this EditorPart.

 #### GraphicalEditorWithPalette
 This class extends **GraphicalEditor** to provide a fixed palette.